krzsztfwtk/puzzle-based-storage-library/README.md

 # puzzle-based-storage-library

-library for route programming in puzzle-based storage systems and other similar systems
+free library for route programming in puzzle-based storage systems and other similar systems

 At this point, the library has implemented single-item retrieval in puzzle-based storage parking systems using Dijkstra's and A* algorithm and manhattan distance, chebyshev distance, octile distrance and an occupancy-based variant heuristics.